Scientific Working Group on

 Tasks

-• The Lineage Marker Committee will provide guidance for the identification, categorization, and interpretation of mixed Y-chromosome STR typing results.
+The Lineage Marker Committee will provide guidance for the identification, categorization, and interpretation of mixed mitochondrial DNA (mtDNA) and Y-chromosome STR typing results.

 Quality Assurance Committee

-The Quality Assurance (QA) Committee is a standing committee tasked to identify, evaluate, and research issues relating to monitoring and maintaining the quality of DNA testing results in forensic laboratories.
-The chair of this Committee is Jocelyn Carlson of the FBI Laboratory and the vice chair is Beth Ann Marne of the Pennsylvania State Police.
+The Quality Assurance Committee is a standing committee tasked to identify, evaluate, and research issues relating to monitoring and maintaining the quality of DNA testing results in forensic DNA laboratories.

 Tasks

-• The QA Committee will recommend revisions and/or additions, as necessary, to the SWGDAM QAS Clarification Document which provides supplemental guidance for specific standards and is intended to assist laboratories and auditors to better understand the objective(s) of a given standard and its application to a specific situation(s).
+The QA Committee will recommend revisions and/or additions, as necessary, to the SWGDAM QAS Guidance Document which provides supplemental guidance for specific standards and is intended to assist laboratories and auditors to better understand the objective(s) of a given QAS standard and its application to a specific situation(s).

-• The QA Committee will review and, as necessary, recommend revisions to the FBI’s Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual for the consideration of SWGDAM.
+The QA Committee will review and, as necessary, recommend revisions to the Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual.

-• The QA Committee serves as the primary body for reviewing the FBI’s Quality Assurance Standards (QAS) on behalf of SWGDAM and for the incorporation of proposed changes to the QAS recommended by other SWGDAM Committees.
+The QA Committee serves as the primary body for reviewing the Quality Assurance Standards (QAS) on behalf of SWGDAM and for the curation of proposed changes to the QAS recommended by other SWGDAM Committees.

 Next Generation Sequencing Committee

-The Next Generation Sequencing (NGS) Committee is a standing committee tasked to identify, evaluate, and research issues relating to the forensic applications of next generation sequencing.
-The chair of this working group is Jodi Irwin of the FBI Laboratory and Katherine Gettings of the National Institute of Standards and Technology.
+The Next Generation Sequencing Committee is a standing committee tasked to identify, evaluate, and research issues relating to the forensic applications of next generation sequencing (NGS).

 Tasks

-• The NGS Committee will review and, as necessary, recommend revisions to the SWGDAM Interpretation Guidelines for Autosomal STR Typing for Forensic DNA Testing Laboratories.
+The NGS Committee will review and, as necessary, recommend revisions to the SWGDAM Interpretation Guidelines for Single Nucleotide Polymorphism (SNP) Analysis for Forensic DNA Testing Laboratories.

-• The NGS Committee will review and, as necessary, recommend revisions to the SWGDAM Mitochondrial DNA Analysis Interpretation Guidelines
+The NGS Committee will review and, as necessary, recommend revisions to the SWGDAM Interpretation Guidelines for Mitochondrial DNA Analysis for Forensic DNA Laboratories

-• The NGS Committee will monitor the potential forensic applications of NGS and make regular reports to SWGDAM.
+The NGS Committee will monitor the potential forensic applications of NGS and generate and/or review performance data using such methods and make regular reports to SWGDAM.

 Rapid DNA Committee

-The Rapid DNA Committee is a standing committee tasked to identify, evaluate, and research issues relating to the analysis interpretation, and reporting of R-DNA testing data both in the laboratory and the booking environment.
-The chair of this committee is Richard Wilson of the FBI Laboratory and the vice chair is Pete Vallone of NIST.
+The Rapid-DNA Committee is a standing committee tasked to identify, evaluate, and research issues relating to the analysis interpretation, and reporting of Rapid-DNA testing data both in the laboratory and non-laboratory environments.

 Tasks

-• The Rapid DNA Committee will review issues relating to the use of R-DNA technology such as instrument performance, legislative considerations, and pilot testing of software functionality and performance as requested by the FBI Laboratory.
+The Rapid-DNA Committee will review issues relating to the use of Rapid-DNA technology such as instrument performance, legislative considerations, and pilot testing of software functionality and performance.

-• The R-DNA Committee will review and, as necessary, recommend revisions to the FBI’s Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual for the consideration of SWGDAM.
+The Rapid-DNA Committee will review and, as necessary, recommend revisions to the Quality Assurance Standards (QAS) and/or NDIS Operational Procedures Manual.

-Please click here for information regarding the activities of the current SWGDAM Committees.
+Please click here for information regarding the activities of the current SWGDAM Committees or here for a current listing of SWGDAM Committee participants.